 I stuck around and listened to people’s commentary while they streamed live videos and shared their experiences on social media.
 Thankfully so, because that’s how I learned that this gathering was profoundly more meaningful than my lazy assumptions would have had me believe.
 This was part of a much larger movement of civil rights and justice reform.
 This was about abhorrent prison sentences disproportionately ravaging families in the black community.
 People organized and fought to free Meek, lifting him up as a symbol of the larger fight, exposing even more of the dirty underbelly of the American justice system.

-While I became even more aware by the moment that I was a witness to history in motion, a couple realities donned on me.
-First, was that my reaction to that young woman was totally inappropriate.
-Here she was, participating in a moment of historical significance for black Americans, and what does she get?
-Indifference from one of the only white men in the crowd.
+I became more aware by each passing moment that I was a witness to history in motion and a couple realities donned on me.
+First, my reaction to that young woman was totally inappropriate.
+There she was, participating in a moment of historical significance for black Americans, and what does she get?
+Indifference from one of the only white men in the crowd, me.
 And I do work inside prisons and youth detention facilities.
 I care about justice reform.
 My family has been directly impacted by this system of mass incarceration.
 I watched a loved one struggle for more than fifteen years trying to break free from the constant threat of jail time because of poverty and drug addiction.
-Nonetheless, I, this “woke” individual, was almost too completely closed off to glimpse the reality that was right in front of me.
-The reality of how different the American experience really is for black people.
+Nonetheless, I, this “woke” individual, was almost too wholly closed off to glimpse the reality that was right in front of me.
+The truth of how different the American experience really is for black people.

 We don’t get it.
 Never will.
 That’s why I use the word paradox in the title, because despite our best efforts there will always be more stones to overturn, new truths to discover.
 Again, I will use my own experiences as an example.
 I’ve had significant exposure to both African and African American communities.
-I was taken in by a black family during a time of financial hardship, and lived as a member of their family for more than a year.
-I worked in a school for court mandated students, the vast majority of whom were black.
-I lived on a family homestead in a village in Namibia for two years working on community health related projects, and truly became immersed in the culture and embedded into my family.
+I was taken in by a black family during a time of financial hardship.
+I worked in a school for court-mandated students, the vast majority of whom were black.
+I lived on a family homestead in a village in Namibia for two years working on community health-related projects, and truly became immersed in the culture and embedded into my family.

 Thanks for reading,